-Most of the informats listed above provide some degree of flexibility in the exact formatting of the text they read.
+Most of the informats listed above provides some degree of flexibility in the exact formatting of the text they read.

-For example, the TIME. informat will work with colons separating the hours, minutes, and seconds, but will also work with periods, slashes, dashes, and other characters.
+For example, the TIME. informat will work with colons separating the hours, minutes, and seconds and also with periods, slashes, dashes, and other characters.

-It also works irrespective of “PM” is in uppercase or lowercase.
+It also works irrespective of whether “PM” is in uppercase or lowercase.

-For the more in flexibility, SAS also includes a set of three “ANY” informats that will correctly interpret a wide variety of formatted date and time information.
+For more flexibility, SAS also includes a set of three “ANY” informats that will correctly interpret a wide variety of formatted date and time information.

 SAS Any Date and Time Informats